ministryofjustice/analytics-platform-control-panel/doc/environment.md

 ## Django settings
 Official guide [here](https://docs.djangoproject.com/en/4.0/topics/settings/)
-In general, all system level settings related to important app logic are defined here, it is the primary entry point for defining some global setting.
-An app normally have different running modes:
+In general, all system level settings related to important app logic are defined here, it is the primary entry point for defining global settings.
+An app normally has different running modes:
-- development mode: for local development need.
+- development mode: for local development.
-- testing mode: for running auto-testing need.
+- testing mode: for automated testing.
-- production mode: for production use, usually when the app runs on non-local env, the running mode will be under this mode regardless which cluster environment is used for running this app.
+- production mode: for production use.
+Usually when the app runs on non-local env, the running mode will be production regardless which cluster environment is used for running this app.

 you can define different .py for mapping different running modes under `/settings/` , for this app, we did not define specific one for production mode.
 We are responsible to pass correct value to django